juergenweb/FrontendContact/README.md

 Each of the settings can be overwritten if necessary.

-### Usage on the frontend
+### Integrations of forms on the frontend

-Enter the following code inside a template, where you want to include your contact form.
+If you want to use the global settings of the module configuration, enter the following code inside a template, where you want to include your contact form.

 ```php